nbos/nbos.github.io/posts/gauss.md

 For the examples below, *information content* is calculated as the sum of the $\log_2$-probabilities of each integer in the distribution.
 The *expected code length* is that value rounded up. *Code length* is the empirical result.
-All codes decode back to the encoded values.
+All codes successfully decode back to the encoded values.

 ### Degenerate Case